mjgargani/cheat-sheets/cheat-sheets/servers/files/linux.md

 ## 1. Introduction

-Linux file servers provide flexibility and control for data sharing.
-Tools like Samba and NFS are widely used, and permission management ensures security.
+Linux file servers enable centralized data storage, permission management, and efficient sharing.
+This guide covers basic configurations and advanced features for Samba and NFS.

 ---